 Understandably, many parents get in the habit of claiming their children as dependents on their federal tax returns.
 While you may do so as long as your child is either under age 19 (if a non-student) or under age 24 (if a student), there is a compelling reason to not claim your child as a dependent.

 Credits and Phaseouts

 These credits are subject to “phaseouts” that limit eligibility for higher-income taxpayers.
-For example, for 2015, eligibility for the American Opportunity credit begins to phase out for taxpayers with Modified Adjusted Gross Incomes (MAGIs) above $80,000 (for single filers) or $160,000 (for married couples filing jointly).
-Similarly, eligibility for the Lifetime Learning credit begins to phase out for taxpayers with MAGIs above $55,000 (for singles) or $110,000 (for joint filers).
+For example, for the 2020 tax year, eligibility for the American Opportunity credit begins to phase out for taxpayers with Modified Adjusted Gross Incomes (MAGIs) above $80,000 (for single filers) or $160,000 (for married couples filing jointly).
+Similarly, eligibility for the Lifetime Learning Credit begins to phase out for taxpayers with MAGIs above $59,000 (for single filers) or $118,000 (for joint filers).

 Because multiple factors can affect whether or not you should claim your child as a dependent, be sure to check with your Untracht Early advisor to help you make the proper determination.